zach-wahrer/mpv/README.md

 4. From your root project directory, run `python -m app.setup.db_setup`.
 This will create and populate the required key tables in the MPV database.

-5. To run the application on osx or Linux, set the `FLASK_APP` environment variable to `application` by running `export FLASK_APP=application`

-6. Now, start the application by using the shell command `flask run` in the root project directory, and you should be up and running!
+5. Now, start the application by using the shell command `flask run` in the root project directory, and you should be up and running!

 ### Database Setup With Docker
 1. Navigate to the root directory of the MPV project on your machine